-In his junior year of high school, Caserta would meet his soon to be best friend and aspiring rapper Ashmead “Ash” Arjune.
+In his junior year of high school, Caserta would meet his soon to be best friend Ashmead “Ash” Arjune.
 It was Ash that introduced him to his first production and mixing software, Sonic Foundry’s Acid Pro, Soon experimentation became an obsession.
 He began crafting and mixing self-described “horrendous beats” out of stock loops that came with the program.
-With the production flame being lit, he went from making Hip Hop mixtapes to high school cheerleading music.
+With the musical flame being lit, he went from making Hip Hop mixtapes to high school cheerleading music.
 He would use any excuse to get behind the computer to edit and mix.

 CreditsAllMusic verified credits for Caserta

 Caserta is super flexible, quick, and has an amazing ear.
 It always sounds like he is working with entire extra dimensions when I compare his mixes to my roughs.
 I used to think I was a decent mixer until I had him mix one of my tracks...
 I haven't mixed anything of my own since.
 Top notch!